Charles H. Long

 Charles Houston Long (August 23, 1926 – February 12, 2020) was an African-American cultural historian, religious studies scholar, and essayist in the areas of religion, theology, philosophy and studies of modernity.
 He was a faculty member at the University of Chicago, UNC Chapel Hill, Syracuse University, Duke University, and UC Santa Barbara.
+His work built on Ferdinand de Saussure's semiotics.
+Significations in particular is about how the West gets to make meaning about other cultures, but those cultures don't get the opportunity to make meaning about themselves.

 Life, education, and teaching career

-Long was born in Little Rock, Arkansas on August 23, 1926, to Samuel Preston Long and Geneva (Thompson) Long.
+Long was born in Little Rock, Arkansas, on August 23, 1926, to Samuel Preston Long and Geneva (Thompson) Long.
 He grew up as the seventh of nine children with his father being an ordained Baptist minister.
 He graduated from Dunbar Junior College in 1947 after spending almost two years in the United States Army Air Force.
 He then continued to the University of Chicago where he received a Bachelor of Divinity in 1953 and a Doctor of Philosophy in 1962.
 He was named Doctor of Humane Letters by Dickinson College in 1971.

 Long served as an assistant dean at the University of Chicago while completing his doctorate.
 After completing his doctorate, he was officially appointed as a faculty member of the Divinity School at the University of Chicago.
 He subsequently served as chair of the History of Religions Field and of the Committee on African Studies at the University of Chicago.
 After his time at the University of Chicago, Long went on to teach at the University of North Carolina at Chapel Hill, Duke University, the University of California, Santa Barbara, and Syracuse University.

 He died in North Carolina on February 12, 2020.